switchupcb/copygen/CONTRIBUTING.md

 # Roadmap

 Focus on these features:
+   - Generate Templates: equivalent `.tmpl` template to `generate.go`
    - Generate Templates: logic for all types in `.go` template + examples (in `tests`)
-   - Generate Templates: stronger `.tmpl` template
+   - CICD: workflow that ensures consistency between `generator/template` and `examples` template files.
    - Generator: deepcopy + example
-   - CICD: workflow that ensures consistency between `generator/template` and `examples` template files.